gabreek/qt-yascrcpygui/README.md

 ---

-## 📦 Building Executables (For Developers)
+## 📦 Building Executables

 This project is automatically packaged into standalone executables using PyInstaller via GitHub Actions.
 Executables for `Linux x86_64` and `Linux ARM64` are built and made available as workflow artifacts on every push to the `master` branch.

 To access these builds:

-1. Go to the [Actions tab](https://github.com/gabreek/qt-yaScrcpy/actions) of this repository.
+1. Go to the [Actions tab](https://github.com/gabreek/qt-yascrcpygui/actions) of this repository.
 2. Select the latest successful workflow run.
 3. Download the desired executable artifact (e.g., `qt-yaScrcpy-linux-x86_64` or `qt-yaScrcpy-linux-arm64`).